GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 - Upon completion of a challenge, discuss the solution and re-cap lessons learned.
 - Review a technical concept that the squad has struggled to understand

-The lead coach should close out the What The Hack event with a final stand-up that acts as a wrap-up session.
+The lead coach should close out the gHacks event with a final stand-up that acts as a wrap-up session.
 - Attendees should be encouraged to share their parting thoughts and key learnings.
 - Attendee feedback should be solicited for a final time and notes collected by the lead coach
 - Thank the attendees for their time and dedication during the hack
-- Finally, share the content by directing the attendees to visit the What The Hack repo on Github: <http://aka.ms/wth>
+- Finally, share the content by directing the attendees to visit the gHacks repo on Github: <http://aka.ms/wth>

-You have now surived a What The Hack!
+You have now surived a gHacks!

 ### Tips for In Person

-What The Hack is designed to be a casual tech event.
+gHacks is designed to be a casual tech event.
 There are no formal requirements for hosting it in person other than a decent Internet connection.

 If you have budget, spend it on food, glorious food!
 Your attendees will appreciate you for that.